Protino/StockHawk/README.md

 ### About
 This application is part of the [Udacity Android Developer Nanodegree].
-This project was meant to convert a functional app into a production ready app.
+This project was all about taking a functional app into a production ready app.

-These were instructions and guide given before the project :

 ```
 Project Overview: